 The Yellow Birch is very long-lived, living on average a hundred and fifty years; some old growth forest specimens of Yellow Birch are over three hundred years old.
 Yellow Birch trees can grow to between sixty and seventy-five feet in height, with a wide spreading canopy up thirty to fifty feet wide.
 Yes, it can be almost as wide as it is tall!
 It's the largest North American birch tree.
 The tree from afar has an almost circular looking shape due to its comparatively wide canopy.
 It's one of the largest hardwood tree species in North America.

 In addition to its pleasing appearance, the young stems of this tree have an unusual wintergreen aroma, similar to the smell of a sweet birch though not as potent.
 Both trees have essential oils found in the bark that may be used to produce the old-fashioned beverage enjoyed by American setters: birch beer.
 If you've never had birch beer (not actually a "beer" but a sweet soft drink), this tree just may make you want to try it.
 Also, the sap of the Yellow Birch can be boiled down like maple syrup; it has a lower sugar content than maple, but the sap is abundant and birch syrup has many culinary uses.
 The stems and twigs are also enjoyed by wildlife, specifically cottontail rabbits, moose and whitetail deer.
 Various birds enjoy eating the buds, and the yellow bellied sapsucker will drill holes in its bark to collect the sweet sap.
 This close-grained hardwood is very useful in the lumber trade.
-Indigenous peoples throughout the Northeast have a history of using this tree for building materials and medicinal cures derived from its bark, which is rich in volatile essential oils.

 |Botanical Name||Betula alleghaniensis|